rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/workloads/_index.md

     _CronJobs_ are similar to jobs.
 CronJobs, however, runs to completion on a cron-based schedule.

-### Multi-Cluster Applications

-_Available as of v2.2.0_

-In use cases where you need to deploy a common workload to multiple clusters or projects, deploy it using a multi-cluster application.
-A multi-cluster application is a Helm chart template that stores a unique workload configuration.
-When you deploy a multi-cluster application, this template replicates a unique workload for each deployment target (i.e., clusters or projects) that you choose.

-Multi-cluster applications are beneficial because they reduce the repetition of deploying individual workloads to each target.
-They also reduce the likelihood of user error during workload configuration, as you only have to configure a single object rather than a unique object for each target.
-Additionally, because multi-cluster workloads are a single object, they simplify routine maintenance.
-For example, rather than upgrading several unique workloads, you can upgrade the multi-cluster application, which then replicates to each target.

-You can deploy a multi-cluster application using either a regular deployment or a catalog deployment.
-Multi-cluster workloads deployed by Helm chart can be upgraded or reconfigured by editing its catalog application object.

-#### Multi-Cluster Application Notes

-- When deploying a multi-cluster application, you can schedule it to either individual clusters/projects or _all_ of your clusters/projects.

-- Before you can connect to a multi-cluster workload using a hostname or alias, you must first configure global DNS, which enables service discovery across clusters, allowing services from different clusters to be mapped.

-- Using RBAC, you can configure multi-cluster apps to share them among users holding membership in different clusters or projects.

-#### Multi-Cluster Application Upgrades

-When upgrading a multi-cluster application, you can configure an upgrade strategy to optimize network speed and upgrade reliability for your environment.

-The batch size option lets you choose how many target-side workloads can upgraded simultaneously during rolling waves, optimizing network speed and upgrade reliability for your environment, just as you can with any other workload.

 ## Workload Step-by-Step

 Follow the links below for step-by-step instructions on deploying workloads and using workload options.